marcoulakis/marcoulakis/README.md

 ### What I'm working on 👨‍💻

-🌐 I've been working at K2ip Consultoria<br>
-developing a react-native mobile app,<br>
+🌐 I've been developing a react-native mobile app,<br>
-meanwhile I've develop a C# .NET webapp
+meanwhile I've develop a C# .NET webapp at K2ip Consultoria

 ### Find me elsewhere 🌎